hupe13/extensions-leaflet-map-github/readme.md

 [leaflet-marker lat=... lng=... ...]Start[/leaflet-marker] [elevation gpx="url_gpx_file" option1=value1 option2 !option3 ...]
 ```
-For options see the Elevation Charts Options tab in the admin settings or <a href="https://leafext.de/">here</a> (tbd).
+For options see the Elevation Charts Options tab in the admin settings or <a href="https://leafext.de/doku/elevation/">here</a>.

 It is possible to display multiple tracks with their elevation profiles also, see help.